IntersectAustralia/Intermediate-Excel/README.md

 ** Note that all files in the /docs subfolder on the master branch are public **

-The rendered site is here:
+The rendered site is here: [Intermediate Excel](https://intersectaustralia.github.io/Intermediate-excel/)

 # Prerequisites